 Excursion Type: Concierge Collection

-The Big Picture: These tours focus on intimate and unique experiences, with an emphasis on flightseeing, private tours and niche experiences (like wine tastings or more active endeavors).
-Because of the limited number of participants and exclusive nature of the excursions, Concierge Collection tours tend to be more expensive, as well.
+The Big Picture: Windstar's tours focus on intimate and unique experiences, with an emphasis on flightseeing, private tours and niche experiences (like wine tastings or more active endeavors).
+These luxury excursions are available in Europe, Tahiti and Costa Rica.

 Sample Tours: In Malaga, Spain, tour a Roman theater built by Augustus Caesar, an 11th-century Moorish palace/fortress and a 15th-century church all on your very modern-day Segway.
 Or, visit a family in their home in Visby, Sweden, where you can learn about local customs and enjoy traditional Swedish snacks.
 In Tahiti, you might partake in a night ashore in an overwater bungalow, or in Costa Rica, learn to cook a traditional Tico meal with local tropical ingredients.

 FYI: Because of the limited number of participants and exclusive nature of the excursions, Concierge Collection tours tend to be more expensive.

 Updated January 08, 2020